Rune-Status/Codex-NG-Better-Sprite-Packer/README.md

 ### Notes

-* Don't use JPEG to pack sprites.
-JPEG is for realistic photos which has a lot more distinct colors.
-RuneScape sprites are similar to GIf's however there can only be 256 colors in a single archive.
-A single image can contain 256 colors if one of the rgb values is 0.
-If not then there can only be 255 colors.
+* A single image archive can only contain 256 colors (255 if rgb 0 is not present)
+* To reduce image colors you can use either [photoshop](http://www.adobe.com/products/photoshop.html) or [gimp](https://www.gimp.org/) image -> mode -> indexed then change max number of colors or use web palette
-* Transparency is set in the client, not BSP
+* Transparency is set in the client, not BSP.
+(In a #317 rgb 0 aka black is used for transparency)
 * For more information regarding the format visit [RS2 Sprite Format](https://www.rune-server.ee/runescape-development/rs2-server/informative-threads/661911-rs2-sprite-format-depth.html)

 ### Issues